bernardocarvalho/MARTe2-demos-padova/README.md

 Export all variables permanently (assumes that the relative paths above were used!).
  `cp marte2-exports.sh /etc/profile.d/`

 ## Testing the RT App

 ### Start the EPICS IOC

-Open a new terminal shell and start the [EPICS](https://epics-controls.org) IOC:
+Open a new terminal shell and start the [EPICS](https://epics-controls.org) IOC server:

  `ssh marte2user@efda-marte.ipfn.tecnico.ulisboa.pt`